-In North Carolina, the statute of limitations to file a claim for product liability is six years from the date of the initial purchase.
-Hyland + Padilla, PLLC is dedicated to helping clients seek a beneficial solution for product liability cases, and our Raleigh + Durham personal injury lawyers can work with you from start to finish.
+Hyland + Padilla, PLLC is dedicated to helping clients seek a beneficial solution for product liability cases, and our Durham personal injury lawyers can work with you from start to finish.
 Defective products cause thousands of injuries every year.

-In North Carolina, manufacturers and sellers of products have a legal duty to protect consumers.
-If you were injured using a product, you may be able to pursue compensation for negligence, tortious misrepresentation, or a breach of warranty.
-The Raleigh + Durham personal injury attorneys at Hyland + Padilla, PLLC can analyze the facts of your incident and discuss your options for seeking compensation.
+If you were injured using a product, you may be able to pursue compensation for negligence misrepresentation or a breach of warranty.
+The personal injury attorneys in Durham & Raleigh attorneys at Hyland + Padilla, PLLC can analyze the facts of your incident and discuss your options for seeking compensation.

 North Carolina has specifically enacted laws pertaining to product liability cases.
-The circumstances where a consumer can be injured by a product are endless.
-However, only in a much smaller number of cases does the consumer actually have a legal basis for pursuing claims for injuries.
+There are many circumstances when a consumer can be injured by a product.
+However, only a small number of cases actually have a legal basis for pursuing claims for injuries.

 In North Carolina, manufacturers and sellers of products have duties imposed by law to protect consumers.
 Additionally, there are common law duties of reasonable care.
 North Carolina recognizes an Implied Breach of Warranty claim.
 This law requires that all goods that are sold generally must be merchantable, and more specifically, must be fit for the ordinary purposes for which such goods are used.
 Under this law, an injured person must prove that the goods are subject to this implied warranty; that the goods did not comply with the warranty in that they were defective at the time of sale; and that the any injury was due to the defective nature of the goods.